arunima-srikant/DTSC484-GraduationProject-VolleyballAnalytics/README.md

-# DTSC484 Project - Volleyball Analytics
+# DTSC484 - Graduation Project - Machine Learning Approaches to Match-Level Prediction and Performance Analytics in Collegiate Volleyball

 This project explores how machine learning can be used to predict NCAA Division I women’s volleyball match outcomes using team-match level data.
 The project was completed by me (Arunima Srikant) as part of the DTSC484 Graduation Project at FLAME University.